mathgladiator/adama-lang/reference/src/guide/local-variables-and-assignment.md

 }
 ```

-This is fairly verbose!
+This is fairly verbose, so we introduce the **let** keyword.

 ### Define via the "let" keyword and type inference

-Instead of leading with the **readonly** and the type, you can simply say "let" and allow the translator to precisely infer the type and market the variable as readonly.
+Instead of leading with the **readonly** and the type, you can simply say "let" and allow the translator to precisely infer the type and mark the variable as readonly.

 ```adama
 #transition {